Frequency Balance in Electronic Music: What Your Spectrum Should Look Like

 • Highs too quiet (<5%) — Add presence to your hi-hats and cymbals.
 Consider a subtle high-shelf boost (+1–2 dB at 8 kHz) on your master bus.
 Saturation can add harmonics that fill the top end.

 For a deeper understanding of how loudness and frequency balance work together, see our guide on ideal LUFS targets for electronic music.
-And for a broader view of where frequency analysis fits in your production process, check out What Is Track Analysis?
+For genre-specific mixing advice, read our techno mixing guide or house music production tips.
+For a broader view of where frequency analysis fits in your production process, check out What Is Track Analysis? and our 10-point mix improvement checklist.

 Frequently Asked Questions